scaleinnotech/Learn.MakerCloud_en/docs/ch4_connect/ai2/connect_ai2.md

-# Using App Inventor 2 to connect to MakerCloud
+# Using App Inventor 2 to Connect to MakerCloud

 [TOC]